One of the greatest components of a lobster is claw meat. However, to get the most out of them, don’t cook them for too long or too short.

 If you have to move the lobsters, pick them up by their bodies rather than their claws or tails.

-Lobsters can only live for 36 hours after being withdrawn from seawater, so buy it the day you plan to prepare it and don’t leave it too long.
+Lobsters can only live for 36 hours after being withdrawn from seawater, so buy them the day you plan to prepare it and don’t leave it too long.

 The most effective lobster killing technique